taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 // }
 ~~~~~~~~

-The `handleAction()` method is a utitlity for reducers.
+The `handleAction()` method is a utility for reducers.
 It aligns action types with reducers whereas no switch case statement is needed anymore.
 It takes the action type as argument and a reducer function for handling the incoming action.
 As third argument, it takes an initial state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~